prog4biol/pfb2019/MERGED-README.md

 ### Datastructures

-@sep: how you initialize from a file
-> import json

 Sometimes a _simple_ list or dictionary just doesn't do what you want.
 Sometimes you need to organize data in a more _complex_ way.
 You can nest any data type inside any other type.
 This lets you build multidimensional data tables easily.